 The Office of Residence Life will email first-year students with their room and roommate information.
 Emails will be sent to Seton Hill University email addresses starting on July 1st and will continue throughout the remainder of the summer.
 Students must have applied for housing, paid their housing deposit, signed their Housing Contract, and completed the online New Student Housing Form on MySHU to be placed in housing.

 What is the process if I want to change my room or roommate?

 There is a two week room freeze where no student is allowed to switch rooms or roommates.
-After this period, students will work close with Resident Assistants and have the opportunity to meet with the Assistant Director of Residence Life on a case-by-case basis to see if a room or roommate switch is possible.
+After this period, students can work with Resident Assistants, and also have the opportunity to meet with the Assistant Director of Residence Life on a case-by-case basis, to see if a room or roommate switch is possible.

 Are the rooms carpeted?

 Rooms in DeChantal, Farrell and Canevin/Lowe Halls are carpeted.
 Brownlee, Havey and Maura Halls have tile floors.
 It is recommended that students bring throw rugs for their rooms.

 Each residence hall has different room and window sizes.
 To look up the dimensions for the hall you live in, please visit the Residence Halls section of our site.

 What size sheets do I need for my bed?

 The mattresses in the halls require Twin XL sheets.
 Mattress sizes are 36" wide x 84" long.
 For more information on the features of your room, please visit the Residence Halls section of our site.